mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         effect_allele - allele of SNP which has the effect marked in beta.

-When you download data from Gtex, you would have data in the format such as:

-        variant_id            gene_id         maf   slope slope_se pval_beta
-        chr1_64764_C_T_b38 ENSG00000227232.5 0.06    0.5    0.1     1.3e-05

 To get the GWAS summary data for this exposure data, you would firstly need to replace the variant id’s to rs ID’s from the gtex annotation file.
-The slope in the file is beta.exposure for the MR-Base package, slope se is se.exposure,pval beta is pval.exposure, gene id is exposure, the effect allele.exposure is the allele C in this example.
+The slope in the file is beta.exposure for the MR-Base package, slope se is se.exposure, pval beta is pval.exposure, gene id is exposure, the effect allele.exposure is the allele C in this example.
 You have to remember to match the rs ID’s of the build b37 as MRBase package uses this build.

 The corresponding GTex file for extraction of GWAS summary data from the MRBase package, should look like